Strathbungo Station

 Susie’s shop 1997.
 Credit: David Panton / Railscot

-This scene taken from Pollokshields West Station across Darnley Road includes Strathbungo Station, the footbridge, 1-10 Moray Place and Salisbury Crescent.
+This scene taken from Pollokshields West Station across Darnley Road includes Strathbungo Station, the footbridge, 1-10 Moray Place and Salisbury Quadrant.

 Moray Place and Strathbungo Station from Pollokshields West